KishoreKammela/JobBoardly/docs/guides/01-job-seeker-guide.md

 ### 2.1.
 Authentication & Account Management

 - **Secure Registration**: Sign up using Email/Password or social providers (Google, GitHub, Microsoft).
 Includes password strength indicators.
+- **Automatic Login**: After registering, you are automatically logged in and redirected to the appropriate starting page.
 - **Login**: Access your account securely.
 Post-login, you are correctly redirected to the appropriate page.
 - **Change Password**: A dedicated page to update your account password.
 This action requires confirmation.
 - **Account Status**: Your account can be 'active', 'suspended', or 'deleted' (by an admin).